storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 First let's tackle what are covenants.
 **[Covenants](https://bitcoinops.org/en/topics/covenants/)**
-are a category of proposed changes to Bitcoin’s consensus rules that would allow a script to prevent an authorized spender from spending to certain other scripts[^timelocks].
+are a category of proposed changes to Bitcoin's consensus rules that would allow a script to prevent an authorized spender from spending to certain other scripts[^timelocks].
 A very useful example is the [`OP_VAULT`](https://jameso.be/vaults.pdf) that allows an UTXO to be only spent to a specific destination.